1 13-AlgorithmsSoftware

 What impacts the efficiency of an algorithm?

-* Do all problems have a parametrically varying size of input?
+Do all real-world problems have a parametrically varying size of input?

 1.2.2 Rate of growth?